endurodave/IntegrationTestFramework/README.md

 }
 ```

-Include `UI_Client.h` in any production module that requires integration test support.
+Include `IT_Client.h` in any production module that requires integration test support.

 # Conclusion
 Developing a user-friendly integration testing framework that mirrors the simplicity of unit testing can be challenging.
 This document outlines a solution that leverages Google Test and DelegateMQ libraries to achieve this goal.